zchee/neovim-wiki/Contributing.md

 Hang around the irc channel #neovim at FreeNode and answer questions.

 ### Documentation
-Help document Neovim on the GitHub wiki and the Neovim documentation project: https://github.com/neovim/docs
+Help document Neovim by editing this wiki or making pull requests for [`runtime/doc/`](https://github.com/neovim/neovim/tree/master/runtime/doc).

 ### Raise awareness
 Write about Neovim and show it to your friends